 - Independent Study credits are allowed, up to a maximum of 15 credits.
 All Independent Study credits must be approved by the Physics Graduate Program Director, who will ask that a comprehensive plan be drawn to ensure that the credits earned reflect a sufficiently high level of study or training and that the means of evaluating performance are appropriate;;

-- A maximum of 6 credits of graduate-level coursework taken at another institution can be transferred to the UMass M.S. program.
-Courses taken as Pass/Fail cannot be transferred.
+- A maximum of 6 credits of graduate-level coursework taken at another UMass or at another institution can be transferred to the UMass M.S. program.
+Courses taken as Pass/Fail cannot be transferred and the minimum grade for transferable credits is a B. There are important other limitations to how the transferred credits can be used: please see Graduate School's Graduate Student Handbook for more details (see part b on transfer credit policies).